jaitl/jaitl.github.io/content/post/2020/08/05/open-source-github.md

 The best open-source project is a project that you make for yourself then share to other people.
 Analyze your daily habits and investigate what kind of tool you aren’t enough in your day to day life.

-## Step 1: choose a technology stack
+## Step 1: Choose a Technology Stack
 **For a long-term project**, it’s better to apply the technology stack that you are already familiar with.

 Why is the familiar technology stack?
 Because when you use unknown technology you can spend too much time learning this new technology that may cause you to lose motivation or to meet a problem that you won’t be able to solve.
 But if you are confident about your abilities, you can apply unfamiliar technology for a long-term project.

 **For a short-term project**, choose any technology that you want.
 You can even change the stack at any time and completely rewrite the project if the technology doesn’t suit you.

-## Step 2: write readme and license files
+## Step 2: Write Readme and License Files
 Okay, you have found an idea and have chosen your favorite technology stack.
 Now, you can set up a new repository for your project on GitHub.

 It is time to talk about two main files inside your repository — readme, and license.